Form I-751, Explained

 After you file Form I-751, you will receive a notice in the mail confirming that your Form I-751 has been received.
 This receipt, also called a Form I-797, can be presented along with your existing green card to extend its validity for up to 18 months beyond the original expiration date.
 Whenever you need to prove your U.S. residence, you must show both your green card and the receipt.

 The processing times for I-751 forms change on a regular basis, and depend on which USCIS office processes your application.
-Be sure to check the USCIS website for current wait times.
+Be sure to check for current wait times.
 Sometimes the wait can be more than 3 years.
 That means you might not get your full green card before the extended date listed on your I-797 receipt.
 Don’t worry!
 Your green card will automatically remain valid until your I-751 petition is decided.
 You can still live, work, and travel freely just as you did before filing your I-751.
 If you need proof of residence, you can contact USCIS and request an appointment to get an extension stamped in your passport.

 USCIS will review your application and send a request for evidence if parts of your application are missing.
 That can further delay the process, so make sure your Form I-751 is complete and that you include all the required documentation.